 With this in mind, it can be a good idea to change your strings approximately a week before you record and give them time to play in a little.
-Other tricks include moistening your fingers to reduce friction, thus reducing noise or using fretboard conditioner.
+Other tricks include moistening your fingers to reduce friction, thus reducing noise, or using a fretboard conditioner.

 What strings are best for recording classical guitar?

-Brands such as D’addario, La Bella and Savarez all produce sets with polished bass strings.
-To some, they sound less vibrant, and feel a little different to unpolished strings, but this tends to vary from brand to brand, so you will need to judge this with your own ears.
+Brands such as D’addario, La Bella, and Savarez all produce sets with polished bass strings.
+To some, they sound less vibrant and feel a little different from unpolished strings, but this tends to vary from brand to brand, so you will need to judge this with your own ears.

 If looking for a set of strings to start with that have a good reputation for cutting down on fret noise try: D’Addario EJ51 Pro-Arte Classical Guitar Strings with Polished Basses, Hard Tension.